 4. Kanatal, Uttarakhand

-Just over 80 km away from Dehradun, Kanatal is a pretty little hamlet for the romantics.
-One of the the most unexplored places in India, the place is full of romance with stunning views, and warm, hospitable hotels.
+Just over 80 km away from Dehradun, Kanatal is a pretty little: hamlet for the romantics.
+One of the the most unexplored places in India, Kanatal is full of romance with stunning views, and warm, hospitable hotels.
 Also, Kanatal has special terrace stays, perfect for couples.
+Indulge in many things to do in Kanatal for a serene vacation with your love.

 5. Damro, Arunachal Pradesh